powersync-product-success/vite-react-ts-powersync-supabase/README.md

 <details>
 <summary><strong>4.
 Start with bolt.new</strong></summary>

-Start the project using <a href="https://bolt.new" target="_blank" rel="noopener noreferrer">bolt.new</a>:
+Start the project using [bolt.new](https://bolt.new):

-- Open this <a href="https://bolt.new/github.com/powersync-community/vite-react-ts-powersync-supabase/tree/main" target="_blank" rel="noopener noreferrer">link</a> to load the project.
+- Open this [link](https://bolt.new/github.com/powersync-community/vite-react-ts-powersync-supabase/tree/main) to load the project.
   - You will see a configuration error in the preview window because the `.env.local` file has not yet been defined.
 - Create a new `.env.local` file and populate it with the appropriate Supabase and PowerSync credentials, as specified in the `.env.local.template` file included in this repository (refer to step 4 "Set up environment").
 - Save the file — the app should launch automatically.